 It is anticipated that the $2 billion project – the biggest ever to be undertaken by the NZ Transport Agency - will be completed by mid 2021.

-- Provide faster access to Auckland International Airport
+- Provide more reliable access to/from Auckland International Airport

 - Enhance pedestrian and cycling facilities